zachvalenta/jvns.ca/source/_posts/2016-06-12-a-weird-system-call-process-vm-readv.markdown

 1. the debugging info, and
 2. the ability to read memory from your target program

-you're good to go! gdb happens to use the `ptrace` system call to read memory from the Ruby program, but that's not necessary, it turns out
+you're good to go! gdb happens to use the `ptrace` system call to read memory from the Ruby program, but that's not necessary, it turns out!
+We are going to make a new friend.

-### process_vm_readv
+### `process_vm_readv`

-[Julian Squires](http://www.cipht.net) was the person who made me think about all of this in the first place, and I emailed him like UGH JULIAN HOW DO I MAKE THIS WORK and he was like "process_vm_readv!".
+[Julian Squires](http://www.cipht.net) was the person who made me think about all of this in the first place, and I emailed him like UGH JULIAN HOW DO I MAKE THIS WORK and he was like "`process_vm_readv`!".
 So, what's that?
 It's a Linux system call!
 The man page says:

 ```
-       These  system calls transfer data between the address space of the calling process ("the local process") and the process identified
+These  system calls transfer data between the address space of the
+calling process ("the local process") and the process identified by pid
-       by pid ("the remote process").
-The data moves directly between the address spaces of the two processes,  without  passing  through
+("the remote process").
+The data moves directly between the address
-       kernel space.
+spaces of the two processes,  without  passing  through kernel space.
 ```

 So, if I want to spy on the memory of a Ruby program, for example because I'm writing a debugger, I can use `process_vm_readv`!
 Neat!

-The reason this is awesome and better than what gdb does is -- as far as I can tell, the impact of process_vm_readv on the running process is WAY SMALLER.
+The reason this is awesome and better than what gdb does is -- as far as I can tell, the impact of `process_vm_readv` on the running process is WAY SMALLER.
 You just spy on the memory and get out of the way!

 ### actually building a thing